 - Can be faster than shielded cables if there is no nearby electronic interference

-In most home applications and offices (outside of the server room/datacenter), you will probably be fine with unshielded cable.
+In most home applications and offices (outside of the server room/datacenter), you’ll probably be fine with unshielded cables.

 One of the cables is CAT5e and the other is CAT6.
 Can you tell which one is which?

 Thankfully, the ethernet cables have labels printed on their side to help identify them.